Virtual-Pet-Adoption-Center/pet-adoption-backend/README.md

 | PATCH  | `/adoptPets/:id/adopt`      | Mark a specific pet as adopted       |
 | DELETE | `/deletePets/:id`           | Delete a pet by ID                   |
 | GET    | `/filterPets`               | Filter pets by mood                  |

+## 🗄️ Database
+This project uses MongoDB to store data related to pets and user interactions.
+- You can connect to a local MongoDB instance or use MongoDB Atlas (cloud).
+- The connection URI is configured in your project (e.g., using mongoose.connect).

+Ensure your MongoDB connection string is stored securely in an .env file:
+MONGODB_URI=mongodb+srv://<username>:<password>@cluster.mongodb.net/<dbname>?retryWrites=true&w=majority

 ## 📬 Contact